 Skiing is an exciting and beloved sport across the planet.
 However, there are a few things you need before you can join in on the fun.
-There are many pieces of clothing and equipment one must have before they can hit the hills safely and confidently.
+There are many pieces of clothing and equipment you must have before hitting the hills safely and confidently.

 One of the most important pieces of equipment you require is ski boots.
 These will protect your feet, and also ensure that you stay connected to your skis.
 But with so many ski boots out there, how do you know which to choose?